Kaiofholz/MiniRAG-Hybrid-Retrieval/README.md

 - Candidate quality strongly affects reranking quality.
 - Reranking can improve precision but cannot fully recover from weak initial retrieval.
 - Extractive answering can be more reliable than weak generation when grounding is important.
-- Debugging RAG requires inspecting chunks, sentences, scores, selected evidence, and failure cases.
+- Debugging RAG requires inspecting chunks, sentences, scores, selected evidence and failure cases.

 ## Current Limitations

 - This is not a production-ready RAG system.
 - The small experimental Transformer generator is weak and mainly used for learning.
-- The current focus is retrieval quality, evidence selection, and explainability rather than deployment.
+- The current focus is retrieval quality, evidence selection and explainability rather than deployment.
 - The code is still being improved as part of an ongoing learning process.

 ## Next Steps